Weald Country Park

 Total distance approximately 1.4km.
 All on surfaced paths suitable for pushchairs and buggies.

-At Weald Country Park, you can enjoy over 520 acres of woodland, lakes, hay and wildflower meadows, deer park, Stick Man sculpture trail, kid's play areas, open grassland and spectacular views.
+At Weald Country Park, you can enjoy over 520 acres of parkland, woodland, lakes, hay and wildflower meadows, deer park, Stick Man sculpture trail, kid's play areas and spectacular views.

-The park is well-loved for its wildlife and deer park.
+The park is well-loved for its wide open spaces, wildlife and deer park.
 Wildlife includes fallow deer, cattle, herons, mallard ducks and other water birds.

 Weald Country Park originated as a medieval deer park during the 12th century and you can get up close to our resident herds in the deer enclosure.

 Visitors can purchase deer and duck food from the Wiggly Bush cafe.
-The Fallow deer herd in the enclosure can be fed through the chutes provided.
+The fallow deer herd in the enclosure, celebrating the park's past, can be fed through the chutes provided.

 Read more about Weald Country Park history, facilities and activities available in the tabs below.